TorbenRahbekKoch/mr-legacy/public/data/blogs/code-that-fits-in-your-head/entry.md

 **Conclusion:**

 This is not a great book.
-It does contain a some gems and take-aways here and there but it is way too long for what it *does* contain.
-The target audience is not clear; at some times the book seems to be for rookies, at other times it contains more advanced stuff, but really doesn't go into much depth about it.
+It does contain some gems and take-aways here and there but it is way too long for the goodies it *does* contain.
+The target audience is not crystal clear; at some times the book seems to be for rookies, at other times it contains more advanced stuff, but really doesn't go into much depth about it.

 Seeman *is* without doubt an adept writer but my view is that the book should have been much shorter.
 Seeman could have written a book that fits in your head.